radixdlt/official-examples/step-by-step/10-gumball-machine-front-end/README.md

 ### Prerequisites

-These are both needed for all dapps with front ends.
+These are needed for all dapps with front ends.

 1. The Radix Wallet
    [more info here](https://docs.radixdlt.com/docs/radix-wallet-overview)